SohelPratap/Project-TicTacToe/README.md

 # Tic Tac Toe Game with Reinforcement Learning

 This project implements a Tic Tac Toe game with integrated reinforcement learning capabilities.
-Users can play Tic Tac Toe against an AI opponent that learns and improves its gameplay over time through reinforcement learning algorithms.
+The AI opponent learns and improves its gameplay over time through reinforcement learning algorithms by playing against itself.
+After the learning phase, users can play Tic Tac Toe against the AI, which utilizes its learned strategies.

 ## Contributors